International Day against Violence against Women 2025

 Time: 13.00-14.30

-Digital violence is a serious social phenomenon: hate comments, stalking, cyberbullying and subtle threats are increasingly shaping digital communication.
-Anti-feminist attacks in particular aim to intimidate people and limit their participation in public discourse.
+Digital gender-based violence is a serious social phenomenon: hate comments, stalking, cyberbullying and subtle threats are increasingly shaping digital communication.
+Such attacks are often aimed at intimidating people and limiting their participation in public discourse.

-The workshop "Digital self-defence - courageously confronting anti-feminism" provides knowledge and practical strategies for recognizing digital threats, classifying their legal limits and initiating suitable countermeasures.
-Both legal and technical options for action are presented.
+The digital lunchtalk "Digital self-defence - strategies against hate and threats online" provides knowledge and practical strategies for recognizing digital threats, classifying their legal limits and initiating suitable countermeasures.
+Both legal and technical options for action will be presented.

-The workshop will be held in German and will be conducted by Nadja Gottschalk (referent for culture and technology).
+The workshop will be held in German and will be conducted by Nadja Gottschalk (media educator).

 Opferhilfe Sachsen e.V. is a support service for victims of crime, their relatives and witnesses.